 Basmah Safdar MD, FACEP

-Assistant Professor of Emergency Medicine; Co-Chair, Chest Pain Center; Director, YNHH Women's Heart Program
+Assistant Professor of Emergency Medicine; Co-Chair, Chest Pain Center

 As Co-Chair of the Heart and Vascular Chest Pain Center, Dr. Safdar has developed several hospital wide protocols in conjunction with Cardiology for the implementation of evidence based management of acute coronary syndromes.
 Dr. Safdar will oversee the development and strategic planning of these policies and protocols, for budget planning and for establishing quality indicators and providing feedback to member of the CPC committee and administrative teams through the hospital.
 In addition, in liaison with nuclear cardiology leadership, Dr. Safdar has started several initiatives to improve the efficiency of the CPC including developing admission policies, procedural protocols, CQI process and a interdisciplinary large database to evaluate outcome measures.

-The Women’s Heart Program is a YNHH community awareness program that aims to improve knowledge of women about heart disease.
+As Medical Director of the Women’s Heart Program (2008-2013), Dr. Safdar has organized regional efforts in improving knowledge of women about heart disease in the community and providers.
 At a Regional level, Dr. Safdar serves on the Connecticut DPH Heart Disease and Stroke Prevention Committee.
 In addition to research, Dr. Safdar supervises the cardiovascular curriculum for Yale EM residency program and is actively involved in medical student education.

 Education & Training